abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 /a/b/c/main.c
 /a/b/c/meta.c

-can even be navigated in way of absolute path followed relative path in a single line
+can even navigate by way of absolute path followed relative path in a single line

 $ l /a/\\**m\*.c *.h